Family Floer mirror space for local SYZ singularities: Introduction

 \subsubsection{Floer aspect: dual affinoid torus fibration.}

-Denote by $\pi_0:X_0\to B_0$ the smooth part of the above Gross's special Lagrangian fibration $\pi:X\to B$.
-We must place $\pi_0$ in $X$ rather than in $X_0$ for the Maslov-0 holomorphic disks in $X$ bounded by $\pi_0$-fibers (Figure \ref{figure_area_sing_fiber}, red).
+Denote by $\pi_0:X_0\to B_0$ the smooth part of the Gross Lagrangian fibration $\pi:X\to B$.
+The non-archimedean dual torus fibration depends on the entire ambient space $X$, as the disks may extend beyond the region $X_0=\pi^{-1}(B_0)$.
 By the Floer aspect of this type of quantum correction, we can canonically associate to $(X,\pi_0)$ an analytic space $X_0^\vee$ with an \textit{abstract} dual affinoid torus fibration $\pi_0^\vee: X_0^\vee\to B_0$ (\S \ref{s_family_review} or \cite{Yuan_I_FamilyFloer}), unique up to isomorphism, so that its induced integral affine structure on $B_0$ agrees with the one induced by $\pi_0$ and the set of closed points in $X_0^\vee$ are given by (\ref{X_0_vee_set_eq}).
 Meanwhile, there is the other \textit{concrete} affinoid torus fibration $f_0:\mathscr Y_0\to B_0$, i.e. the smooth part of the analytic fibration $f$ in (\ref{explicit_formula_introduction_eq}).

 The initial step for our version of T-duality can be stated in a single relation as follows:

 \begin{prop} There is an isomorphism of affinoid torus fibration $ \pi_0^\vee \cong f_0 $. \end{prop}